70 years of defending freedom

 Eric Abetz was born on 25 January 1958 in Stuttgart, Germany.
 Coming to Tasmania with his parents and five siblings in 1961 on an assisted passage, his father worked alongside many other immigrant Tasmanians on the Hydro Schemes.
 Eric attended Moonah and Blackmans Bay Primary Schools, Taroona High School and Hobart Matriculation College.
 He then went on to study Arts and Law at the University of Tasmania.

-While at University, Eric worked as a part-time taxi driver and farm hand.
-At University he was a member of the Student Representative Council for 5 years, president of the University Liberal Club and the first Tasmanian to be president of the Australian Liberal Students’ Federation and life member.
+While at University, Eric worked as a part-time taxi driver and farmhand.
+At University he was a member of the Student Representative Council for five years, president of the University Liberal Club and the first Tasmanian to be president of the Australian Liberal Students’ Federation and life member.

-Robert Clark is the Shadow Minister for Industrial Relations, Shadow Minister for Counter Terrorism and Member for Box Hill in the Victorian Parliament.
-He is also the Manager of Opposition Business in the Legislative Assembly and a member of the Parliament's Dispute Resolution Committee and the Legislative Assembly's Privileges and Standing Orders Committee.
+Robert Clark is the former Shadow Minister for Industrial Relations, Shadow Minister for Counter-Terrorism and Member for Box Hill in the Victorian Parliament.
+He is also the former Manager of Opposition Business in the Legislative Assembly and a member of the Parliament’s Dispute Resolution Committee and the Legislative Assembly’s Privileges and Standing Orders Committee.
+He was elected President of the Liberal Party of Australia (Victorian Division) in 2018.

 Studying at the University of Melbourne Robert became active in both the Melbourne University Liberal Club and the Australian Liberal Students’ Federation, serving as the president (1979–81) and vice-president (1981–82) of these organisations respectively.